Jay Harris (boxer): Professional career

-Harris was scheduled to challenge the WBC flyweight champion Julio Cesar Martinez on 29 February 2020, at The Ford Center at The Star in Frisco, Texas, his first fight outside of the British Isles.
-Martinez justified his role as the 7/1 favorite, beating Harris by unanimous decision, with scores of 118-109, 116-111, and 115-112.
+Harris was scheduled to challenge the WBC flyweight champion Julio Cesar Martinez on 29 February 2020, at The Ford Center at The Star in Frisco, Texas, United States, his first fight outside of the British Isles.
+Martinez justified his role as the 7/1 favorite, beating Harris by unanimous decision, with scores of 118–109, 116–111, and 115–112.
 Harris suffered a cut above his left eye in the second round, and was knocked down in the tenth round.

-Harris faced the former BBBofC English flyweight champion Marcel Braithwaite on 18 October 2020, at the Production Park Studios in South Kirkby, England.
-Harris won the fight by a dominant unanimous decision, with scores of 98-92, 98-93 and 97-93.
+Harris faced the former British and English flyweight champion Marcel Braithwaite on 18 October 2020, at the Production Park Studios in South Kirkby.
+Harris won the fight by a dominant unanimous decision, with scores of 98–92, 98-93 and 97–93.
 After successfully rebounding from his first professional loss, Harris was scheduled to face Ricardo Rafael Sandoval in an IBF flyweight title eliminator, in the main event of a DAZN card, on 25 June 2021.
-Although he entered the bout as a slight betting favorite, Harris lost the fight by an eight round knockout.
+Although he entered the bout as a slight betting favorite, Harris lost the fight by an eight-round knockout.
 Harris was knocked down twice in the eight round, both time with body strikes, with Harris failing to rise in time to beat the eight count following the second knockdown.

 Harris faced the undefeated Hector Gabriel Flores for the vacant WBA Inter-Continental light-flyweight title on 26 November 2021, in the main event of an MTF Fight Night event.
 Harris lost the fight by a sixth-round knockout.
 Just as in his previous bout, he was dropped twice with body strikes, and failed to beat the count after the second knockdown.

+On 5 May 2023, Harris challenged British flyweight champion Tommy Frank at Magna Centre in Rotherham, winning by technical knockout in the 10th round.

+He successfully defended the title against Connor Butler at Olympia in Liverpool on 24 February 2024, winning via unanimous and taking his opponent's European and Commonwealth flyweight championships in the process.

-He announced his retirement from professional boxing on 11 February 2025.
+Harris announced his retirement from professional boxing on 11 February 2025.